AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-card-appears-multiple-sprints.md

 ---
-title: "Boards: Card appears on multiple sprints"
+title: 'Boards: Card appears on multiple sprints'
-description: "When a user is viewing a sprint on Boards, cards that are in different sprints appear on the board.
-This issue is intermittent."
+description: When a user is viewing a sprint on Boards, cards that are in different sprints appear on the board.
+This issue is intermittent.
 hidefromtoc: yes
 feature: Agile
+exl-id: 660cb70d-a513-4176-a205-ca54e02aac71
 ---
 # Boards: Card appears on multiple sprints

 When a user is viewing a sprint on Boards, cards that are in different sprints appear on the board.
 This issue is intermittent.